ThuyNT13/nutrients/README.md

 $ heroku version
 ```

-Now login to Heroku and add your [SSH key](https://devcenter.heroku.com/articles/keys).
+To initialize the process, login to Heroku and add your [SSH key](https://devcenter.heroku.com/articles/keys).

 ```bash
 $ heroku login